-"Development project" for the purposes of this chapter means and includes the following:
+"Development project" means and includes the following:

-- 1. The alteration, modification or rehabilitation of the exteriors of landmarks, contributing resources and non-contributing resources; - 2.
-The alteration, modification or rehabilitation of interiors of landmarks and contributory resources where the interiors constitute "features or characteristics" as defined herein; or - 3.
-New construction within a historic preservation district.
+1. The alteration, modification or rehabilitation of the exteriors of landmarks, contributing resources and non-contributing resources;

+2. The alteration, modification or rehabilitation of interiors of landmarks and contributory resources where the interiors constitute "features or characteristics" as defined herein; or

+3. New construction within a historic preservation district.